avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How does the SonoPlus AirPlay feature work?

-SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay version 1 capabilities to all Sonos players.
+SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay (v1) capabilities to all Sonos players.

 SonoPlus detects all Sonos players, and creates AirPlay targets for each of them.
 If an AirPlay stream is started, SonoPlus acts as a bridge between the AirPlay device and speaker, and converts the audio to a streaming format that Sonos can play.